The best calf exercise for building strength and mass is the simple rise on toes, with the resistance provided by resistance bands or barbell plates.

 In either case I recommend using then Brute Belt or other hip belt to eliminate the grip as a weak link and load the legs more directly.

-I have found that the best calf exercise, which produces the deepest fatigue in the calves, to the point of cramping, i the two-leg calf raise on a block with resistance bands, as demonstrated in the video to the right.
+I have found that the the two-leg calf raise on a block with resistance bands, as demonstrated in the video to the right, is one of the best calf exercises if not the best calf exercise.
+It produces deep fatigue in the calves, to the point of cramping.

 When you try it you will see what I mean.
-A set of 20-30 repetitions will leave you with a deep fatigue and ache in the calves, and difficulty walking, which I never got from regular weights.
-You can get close to the effect of resistance bands by using the 2-zone rise on toes with hip belt and plates described below.
+A set of 20-30 repetitions will leave you with a deep fatigue and ache in the calves, and difficulty walking, which I don't get from sets done with regular weights in the ordinary fashion.
+You can get close to the effect of resistance bands by using the 2-zone rise on toes described below.

-I recommend making the single leg rise on toes more intense by doing it in 2 zones as explained in the video to the right.
-Before I switched to using resistance bands to train my calves, this was the best calf exercise I knew of.
+You can make the single leg rise on toes with a dumbbell or hip belt loaded with plates more intense by doing it in 2 zones as explained in the video to the right.

 This method allows you to reduce the limiting influence of the sticking point of the exercise which occurs at the point when the foot is parallel to the ground.